 By diversifying your portfolio or having an appropriate mix of asset categories, an investor can protect against significant losses.
 Historically, the returns of the three major asset categories – equities, bonds, and money market have not moved up and down at the same time.
 Market conditions that cause one asset category to do well often cause another asset category to have average or poor returns.
 By investing in more than one asset category, you'll reduce the risk of losing money and your portfolio's overall investment returns could have a better performance.
 If one asset category's return falls, you'll be in a position to offset your losses in that asset category with better investment returns in another asset category.

 Create and maintain an emergency fund

 Most smart investors put enough money in a savings product to cover an emergency, like sudden unemployment.
 Some make sure they have up to six months of their income in savings so that they know it will absolutely be there for them when they need it.

 A Ponzi scheme is a fraudulent investing scam promising high rates of return with little risk to investors.
 It generates returns for early investors by acquiring new investors and is similar to a pyramid scheme in that both are based on using new investors’ funds to pay the earlier backers.
 Ponzi schemes often promises very high outrageous returns, paying early investors this outrageous returns with the aim of luring and trapping other naïve investors.

 Investors are always advised NEVER to put their monies in Ponzi schemes no matter the rate of returns being promised.
 Always remember that, the higher the return , the higher the risk.
 All Ponzi schemes mask the risk with promise of high return/reward.

-The Stanbic IBTC Bond Fund aims to achieve competitive returns on investments with moderate risk by investing a minimum of 70% of its portfolio in high quality bonds, while a maximum of 30% of its assets are invested in quality money market instruments including treasury bills.
+The Stanbic IBTC Bond Fund aims to achieve competitive returns on investments by investing a minimum of 70% of its portfolio in high quality Bonds (FGN and Corporate), while a maximum of 30% of its assets are invested in quality money market instruments such as treasury bills.